Reheating in runaway inflation models via the evaporation of mini primordial black holes: Introduction

 We specify the conditions under which this scenario can be realized extending the work of Ref. \cite{Dalianis:2019asr}.
-We take into consideration the impact of primary and secondary GWs on the BBN observables and we constrain the ($M_\text{PBH}, \beta$) parameter space.
+We take into consideration the impact of primary and secondary GWs on the BBN and CMB observables and we constrain the ($M_\text{PBH}, \beta$) parameter space.
 We find out that a transit PBH domination phase, taking place between kination and radiation domination, is necessary.
 Interestingly enough, the allowed parameter space can become even more narrow by near future GW probes.
 Last, but not least, an additional striking implication of the very same scenario is that the evaporation of the mini black holes might leave a stable remnant behind \cite{Coleman:1991ku, Barrow:1992hq, Carr:1994ar, Adler:2001vs, Suranyi:2010yt, Alexander:2007gj, Scardigli:2010gm, Torres:2013kda, Chen:2014jwq, Dymnikova:2015yma, Lennon:2017tqq, Raidal:2018eoo, Rasanen:2018fom, Nakama:2018utx, Morrison:2018xla, Kovacik:2021qms}.
 We notice that remnants must have a mass in a particular range and in correlation with the PBH mass in order to have a cosmologically significant abundance.

 The paper is organized as follows.
 In the next section we discuss the process of PBH formation during a kination era.
-In Sec.
-3 we motivate the formation of ultra-light PBHs and we review the basic elements of PBH evaporation and PBH remnants.
-In Sec.
-4 we study the evolution of the energy densities of the inflaton, PBHs and remnants and we specify the relevant for our discussion cosmological quantities.
-In Sec.
-5 we examine the primary and secondary GWs and their impact on BBN.
+In Section \ref{S3} we motivate the formation of ultra-light PBHs and we review the basic elements of PBH evaporation and PBH remnants.
+In Section~\ref{S4}, we study the evolution of the energy densities of the inflaton, PBHs and remnants and we specify the relevant for our discussion cosmological quantities.
+In Section \ref{S5}, we examine the primary and secondary GWs and their impact on BBN and CMB.
 That section contains the main result of this paper, since we derive the main constraints on the PBH evaporation reheating of the runaway inflation models.
-In Sec.
-6 we introduce an explicit runaway inflation model that features an inflection point and, in Sec.
-7 we discuss the quintessential inflation scenario and study the post-inflationary evolution of the inflaton field.
-Finally, in Sec.
-8 we conclude.
-The alternative to this scenario mechanisms, gravitational reheating and instant (p)reheating, are reviewed in the Appendix.
+In Section \ref{S6}, we introduce an explicit runaway inflation model that features an inflection point, and in Section \ref{S7} we discuss the quintessential inflation scenario and study the post-inflationary evolution of the inflaton field.
+Finally, in Section \ref{S8} we conclude.
+The alternative to this scenario mechanisms, gravitational reheating and instant (p)reheating, are reviewed in Appendix \ref{A1}.